sonic-pi-live/change-code-task/README.md

 Follow [Sam](http://github.com/samaaron) or [Carrie Anne](http://github.com/missphilbin) and anyone else from the project.
 Then you will be able to see their forked repositories and their changed versions of code.rb

-You can comment on their work by..
+You can comment on their work and give feedback by navigating to their forked respository and then clicking on the **issues** button on the right hand side of the screen.
+The icon looks like an exclamation mark in a circle.
+Then you can fill out a comment box and submit it.

 ##Step 8: Learn more about GitHub in Education